 - Propose strategic actions to address the current challenges and to take advantage of present opportunities facing their respective HEIs in particular and higher education in Southeast Asia in general.

-Participants will prepare their strategic agenda or action points for submission to their respective University managements.
-These will embody their take-home lessons on educational and managerial leadership from the program, and addressing their priority needs for levelling up in step with the upcoming AEC agenda.
+Participants prepared their strategic agenda or action points for submission to their respective University managements.
+These embodied their take-home lessons on educational and managerial leadership from the program, and addressing their priority needs for levelling up in step with the upcoming AEC agenda.